lexibank/sabor/NOTES.md

   --test           Demonstrate loading of train-test datasets in sequence. (default: False)
 ```

-Reproduce the 10-fold split from the paper, but store into a different folder.
+Perform the 10-fold split as in the paper, but store into a different folder.
 Save the output!
 `% cldfbench sabor.splitdata --k 10 --folder splits-new >> output/Split-data-10-fold.txt`